bibledit/old/android/README.md

 To view the logbook from within the shell on the device: $ logcat

+## Dependencies

+Native dependencies are in folder "sqlite" and "xml2" and can be built from there.

-## Sqlite
+## libbibledit

-Download sqlite.h and sqlite.c from sqlite.org and place them in the "sqlite/jni" folder.
+Script "native" builds libbibledit.a.